 One evening, as we sipped Manhattans from the Mapes champagne coupes, Bill reminisced about opening night at the Mapes Hotel on December 17, 1947

-“The elegant Art Deco-style hotel overlooking the Truckee River was twelve stories high, the tallest building in Nevada at the time.
-Until then, the El Cortez Hotel was the tallest at seven stories.
+“The Mapes Hotel had a prime downtown location across the street from the Truckee River and the Riverside Hotel.
+When the Mapes was completed, it was twelve stories high, the tallest building in Nevada, and the first skyscraper built in the Western United States after World War II.
+Before the Mapes, the El Cortez Hotel in Reno was the tallest at seven stories.
 The Mapes changed the Reno skyline.